benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

 exit
 ```

-From WSL on your local machine create a directory to contain the results.
-The following will create a folder on the Windows desktop called `ephys-pipeline-outputs`.
-We can copy results here and organize them by subject and date.
+From WSL on your local machine use the script [download-results.py](./data/download-results.py) to create a folder on the Windows desktop and copy selected pipeline outputs from cortex to this folder.

 ```
-mkdir -p /mnt/c/Users/labuser/Desktop/ephys-pipeline-outputs/AS20-minimal2/03112025
+cd ~
+conda activate geffen-pipelines
+python geffenlab-ephys-pipeline/data/download-results.py
 ```

-In WSL change to this directory and copy results from cortex using `scp`.  "scp" stands for "secure copy."
-It will prompt you for the same password you use with `ssh`:
+This script includes several default values for cortex, like the cortex server address.
+It will prompt you for the subject and session date, and your cortex user credentials (same as you used for `ssh`).
+When prompted, enter the following:

 ```
-cd /mnt/c/Users/labuser/Desktop/ephys-pipeline-outputs/AS20-minimal2/03112025
-scp -r ben@128.91.19.199:/vol/cortex/cd4/geffenlab/analysis/AS20-minimal2/03112025/synthesis .
+Subject ID: AS20-minimal2
+Session date MMDDYYYY: 03112025
 ```

-As with `ssh` you'd use your own username rather than `ben`.

-Now you should now be able to open `ephys-pipeline-outputs` on the Windows desktop and browse to the results.
+This should find pipeline analysis results on cortex and download them to the windows Desktop in a folder named `ephys-pipeline-outputs`.
+You should be able to open this folder and browse to the results, including:
+ - Session summary figures and dataframe `.pkl`: `AS20-minimal2/03112025/synthesis/`
+ - Nextflow visualizations for the Geffen lab ephys pipeline: `AS20-minimal2/03112025/nextflow`
+ - Nextflow visualizations for the AIND ephys pipeline: `AS20-minimal2/03112025/sorted/nextflow`
+ - Quality control visualizations from the AIND ephys pipeline: `AS20-minimal2/03112025/sorted/visualization`

 # Process a full `AS20` dataset